kkinnear/zprint/doc/reference.md

 elements from the set by `{:remove {:extend {:modifers #{<thing-to-remove>}}}}`.

 _____
+## :input

+This controls the input that is formatted.

+#### :range
+Allows specification of the start and end of a range when using `zprint-file-str` (which is used by all of the file processing binaries when they format an entire file).

+A range specification is itself a map:

+`{:start start-line-number :end end-line-number}`

+where start-line-number and end-line-number are zero based, and are inclusive (that is to say, both lines will be formatted).

+Since zprint can only format effectively if it knows the left margin, the start-line-number and end-line-number are expanded outwards to encompass one or more top level expressions.
+If they both initially reference a single expression, the start is moved up to the first line beyond the previous expression, while the end is moved down to the last line of the expression referenced.
+This is in order to encompass any `;!zprint {}` directives that might appear directly before the expression.

+In general, the start is moved to the line before the previous expression referenced by start and the end is moved to the last line of the expression in which end falls.

+If any problems occur when trying to determine the current or previous expressions (since a quick parse of the entire string (file) is required for this to happen), the entire string (file) is formatted.
+_____
 ## :list

 Lists show up in lots of places, but mostly they are code.
 So